Make healing soup with this herbal bone broth

 What are the benefits of inulin?

 Inulin has been shown to have a range of health benefits.
-It can help reduce cholesterol and blood sugar levels, fight against bacteria as well as tumors in the body, promote bone density by increasing calcium absorption and mineral balance - which may result in less fractures or osteoporosis related complications.
+It can help reduce cholesterol and blood sugar levels, fight against bacteria as well as tumors in the body, and promote bone density by increasing calcium absorption and mineral balance – which may result in less fractures or osteoporosis-related complications.

-In addition their antiosteoporotic properties also reduces risks for developing broken bones due to aging-related thinning of the spine's vertebrae.
+In addition, their antiosteoporotic properties also reduce risks for developing broken bones due to aging-related thinning of the spine’s vertebrae. (trusted source)

 Other herbs for herbal bone broth for gut health that contain inulin you may have in your apothecary: